The Dirac Delta as a Singular Potential for the 2D Schrodinger Equation: Recapitulation of Generalized Quantum Theory

 In the Schrodinger Hamiltonian, the kinetic term of the Hamiltonian has the Laplace operator replaced with the distributional Laplace operator, which is a continuous linear operator unlike the usual Laplace operator.
 It then becomes natural to embed the formal symbol $(H\psi)$ inside the infinite dimensional topological vector space of distributions given by the continuous topological dual to the vector space of infinitely differentiable functions with compact support on $\R^d$ denoted, $\DTd{d}=\CkdC{\infty}{d}$.
 Thus, one writes the dual space of distributions as $\DDd{d}$.
 Since the test function space is contained in the space of square integrable Lebesgue functions characterizing the usual infinite dimensional Hilbert space of standard quantum theory, the Gel'fand triple with strict containment is central, $\CkdC{\infty}{d}=\DTd{d}\subset\Lpd{2}{d}\subset\DDd{d}$.

 While the notion of the Gel'fand triple dates back to the 1960s where it was used extensively by authors A. Bohm and M. Gadella and by I. Gel'fand, G. Shilov, and N. Vilenkin whose first author's name it bears, the indispensable nature of the concept earned it the name `rigged Hilbert space'.
 The crux of generalized quantum theory is whether the formal symbol $(H\psi)$ is an element of the space of distributions.
 This fact depends heavily upon whether the potential denoted $V(x)$ defines a product, with the wave function $\psi(x)$ that is also itself a distribution.
 Note that it is not guaranteed a priori that $(V\psi)$ is a distribution because in general products of distributions do not define another distribution.
-In the present work, the central theorem \ref{KoDaD} is vital as it establishes that $(V\psi)(x) \,\dot{=} \delta_o\,K_o \,\dot{=} -\log|ax|\delta(x)\psi(x) \,\dot{=} (-\log(a)\delta_o + 0)\in\DDd{2}$ for some $a>0$, and hence $(H\psi)\in\DDd{2}$.
+In the present work, the central theorem \ref{KoDaD} is vital, as it establishes that

+for some $a>0$, and hence $(H\psi)\in\DDd{2}$.
 To wit, this brings up the present quantum system under consideration.